DemandCube/NeverwinterDP-developer-setup/README.md

 - A [NeverwinterDP](https://github.com/DemandCube/NeverwinterDP) and [DemandCube](https://github.com/DemandCube) Project

-This is the Vagrant Setup developing [Sparkngin](https://github.com/DemandCube/Sparkngin)
+This is the Vagrant Setup for developing [Sparkngin](https://github.com/DemandCube/Sparkngin)

 - Step 1)
   - Setup your environment with: